sst/guide/_chapters/configure-s3-in-cdk.md

 comments_id:
 ---

-Now that we have [our DynamoDB table]({% link _chapters/configure-dynamodb-in-cdk.md %}) configured, let's look at how we can configure the S3 file uploads bucket using CDK.
+Now that we have [our DynamoDB table]({% link _chapters/configure-dynamodb-in-cdk.md %}) configured, let's look at how we can configure our S3 file uploads bucket using CDK.

 ### Create a Stack